- eccentric (n.)

 - eccentric (adj.)

 - 1550s, from Middle French eccentrique and directly from Medieval Latin eccentricus (noun and adjective; see eccentric (n.)).
-Figurative sense of "odd, whimsical" first recorded 1620s.
+Of persons, figurative sense of "odd, whimsical" first recorded 1620s.
+"Eccentric is applied to acts which are the effects of tastes, prejudices, judgments, etc., not merely different from those of ordinary people, but largely unaccountable and often irregular ..."
+[Century Dictionary].